braz/DublinR-ML-treesandforests/index.md

 --- &twocol
-### C - Predicting the Quality of Wine - Part 8 - All Results
+### C - Predicting the Quality of Wine - Part 8 - SVN

 *** left